-- 14. If the agency worker was a participant in the Plus Plan and he enters into a new agency work employment contract and - a. the interruption between the two agency work employment contracts is shorter than 26 weeks, he will again become a participant in the Plus Plan; or - b. it is less than 52 weeks since he was a participant in the Basic Plan, he becomes a participant in the Plus Plan or; - c. it has been 52 weeks or longer since he was a participant in the Basic Plan and the interruption between the two agency work employment contracts is 26 weeks or longer but shorter than 52 weeks, he becomes a participant in the Basic Plan; or - d. the interruption between the two agency work employment contracts lasts 52 weeks or longer, in which case he must go through the waiting period for the Basic Plan again before becoming a participant in the Basic Plan. - 15.
-Stichting Pensioenfonds voor Personeelsdiensten is charged with the implementation of the Plus Plan. - 16.
-Parties to the ABU and NBBU collective agreements have agreed that the flatrate premium is 12.0% of the pension basis.
-Each employment agency is obliged to pay this contribution in accordance with the requirements set out in the Administrative Regulations. - 17.
-The pension basis is the pensionable salary, less the deductible.
+11. For the counting of the weeks, as referred to in 10, under a, the following rules apply:

+a. the counting of the weeks starts as soon as the agency worker turns 18.

+b.
+Only weeks in which work has actually been performed are counted.
+The reason for not working is irrelevant.

+c.
+In the case of successive employer status, the relevant employment history with the previous employer is included in the weeks worked.

+d. the weeks during which the agency worker worked for an exempted employer are included.

+12. a.
+If the agency worker is a participant in the Plus Plan, he will remain a participant in the Plus Plan unless there is an interruption between two agency work employment contracts of 26 weeks or longer. b.
+As an exception to paragraph a, an employee who, at the time of entering into a new agency work employment contract, became a participant in the Plus Plan less than 52 weeks ago, also remains a participant in the Plus Plan.

+13. Stichting Pensioenfonds voor Personeelsdiensten is charged with the implementation of the Plus Plan.

+14. Parties to the ABU and NBBU collective agreements have agreed that the flat-rate premium is 12.0% of the pension basis.
+Each employment agency is obliged to pay this contribution in accordance with the requirements set out in the Administrative Regulations.

+15. The pension basis is the pensionable salary, less the deductible.
+The pension basis cannot be less than zero.
 The deductible per period is determined by multiplying the number of paid hours in the period concerned by the hourly deductible.
-The hourly deductible is determined annually by the board of StiPP and is derived from the annual deductible that is equal to the amount that is taken as the starting point in Article 10aa, paragraph 1, of the Wages and Salaries Tax (Implementation) Decree 1965, with an accrual percentage of 1.788% and a 36-hour working week.
+The hourly deductible is determined annually by the StiPP board and is derived from the annual deductible from Section 38q of the Wages and Salaries Tax Act 1964 at an accrual rate of 1.788% and a 36-hour working week.